ozrien/HERO-DriverStation/README.md

 The driver station is a program created by FIRST that allows teams to control their robot wirelessly through a 2.4ghz Wifi radio.
 Normally, the driver station is allowed only to work with the RoboRIO and its own Driver station class, which handles the UDP frames by itself.
 The software in this repo is what is needed to make an [ESP12F module](http://www.ctr-electronics.com/gadgeteer-wifi-module.html#product_tabs_technical_resources) along with a [HERO development board](http://www.ctr-electronics.com/hro.html) to talk with the Driver station and provide enough functionality to get a robot to drive using the driver station.
+# Quick Start Guide
+1. Ensure HERO is imaged with latest firmware
+2. Connect ESP Module to port 1 of HERO
+3. Deploy HERO_ESP_Writer project to HERO
+4. Keep an eye on the logs to ensure the file is written
+5. Once the Module is flashed, connect to its WiFi.
+The password is "password1"
+6. Set computer to static IP (Process below)
+7. Deploy HERO_DriverStationExample to HERO
+8. Open FRC Driver station
+9. Put in team 33
+10. You're good to go
+## Setting Computer to static IP
+1. Right click on wireless connections, the button you pressed to connect to the module
+2. Click on Network and Sharing Center
+3. Click on the network in the middle right next to Connections
+4. Click on Properties
+5. Click on Internet Protocol Version 4 (TCP/IPv4) and click Properties
+6. Check Use the following IP address
+  * IP address: 10.0.33.5
+  * Subnet mask: 255.0.0.0
+  * Default gateway: 10.0.33.1
+7. Click OK and exit out of everything
 # What is in here?
 * Bin File - The .bin file for driver station functionality
 * BinSplitter - The project that takes a bin file and splits it into 11 25kb files that the HERO can use